 Key management personnel include those persons having the authority and responsibility of planning, directing and executing the activities of the Company.
-The Company has determined that its key management personnel consist of its Chief Executive Officer, Chief Financial Officer and Corporate Secretary.
+The Company has determined that its key management personnel consist of its Chief Executive Officer, Chief Financial Officer and Corporate Secretary and Board of Directors.

-Remuneration attributed to key management personnel or companies controlled by key management personnel during the years ended September 30, 2016 and 2015 is summarized as follows:
+Remuneration attributed to key management personnel or companies controlled by key management personnel during the years ended September 30, 2017 and 2016 is summarized as follows:

-2016 2015
+2017 2016

-Accounting fees \$ 43,200 \$ 36,000
+Accounting fees \$ 50,500 \$ 43,200

-Management fees and salaries 145,920 117,600
+Management fees and salaries 154,300 145,920

-Share-based payments 96,600 11,132
+Share-based payments - 202,400

+Directors' fees 48,000 48,000

-\$ 285,720 \$ 164,732
+\$ 252,800 \$ 439,520

-The Company incurred the following charges by directors of the Company and by a law firm in which a director of the Company is a partner during the years ended September 30, 2016 and 2015:
+The Company incurred the following charges to a law firm in which a director of the Company is a partner during the years ended September 30, 2017 and 2016: